 Rather than deleting duplicates, consider moving them to a holding area or trash folder.
 The trash-cli utility is one option for this.
 Alternatively if using the rmlint shell script you can replace the remove\cmd section as follows to move the files to /tmp:

-Another safe alternative, if your files are on a btrfs filesystem and you have linux kernel 4.2 or higher, is to reflink the duplicate to the original.
-You can do this via cp --reflink or using rmlint --btrfs-clone:
+Another safe alternative, if your files are on a copy-on-write filesystem such as btrfs, and you have linux kernel 4.2 or higher, is to use a deduplication utility such as duperemove or rmlint --dedupe: